 Forefoot pain that occurs after a long or intense workout, then disappears shortly after stopping exercise is the typical initial manifestation of a metatarsal stress fracture.
 With subsequent exercise, onset of pain is progressively earlier, and pain may become so severe that it prohibits exercise and persists even when patients are not bearing weight.

 Patients who have groin pain with weight bearing must be evaluated for a proximal femur stress fracture.
 Patients with such fractures should be referred to a specialist.

-Standard x-rays are recommended but may be normal until a callus forms 2 to 3 wk after the injury.
+Standard x-rays are recommended but may be normal until a callus forms 2 to 3 weeks after the injury.
 Often, technetium diphosphonate bone scanning is necessary for early diagnosis.
 Women with stress fractures may have osteoporosis and should undergo dual-energy x-ray absorptiometry Diagnosis Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more .